-In this section, we focus on what economic theory would tell us about the relation between FCOJ futures price changes and supply shocks due to temperature (freezes), while we address other potential factors in Section 4.
-As a starting point, the stylized facts of Section 2 are quite informative.
+While there are many factors that can affect the FCOJ futures price, we have documented several important stylized facts with respect to FCOJ futures price changes and supply shocks due to temperature (freezes).
 First, over 80% of the years have freezing weather in Orlando, Florida (Figure 1).
-Moreover, 40% of these years are considered freeze years (Table 1); that is, years in which the temperature was low enough for a long enough time to be relevant for orange production.
+Moreover, 40% of these years are considered freeze years (Table 2); that is, years in which the temperature was low enough for a long enough time to be relevant for orange production.
 Second, adjusting for expectations about production, there is a 14% difference in production levels for freeze versus non-freeze years (Table 3).
 Consistent with agricultural theory, this result confirms that freezes have substantial impacts on U.S.-based production.
 Third, with respect to financial markets, the distribution of futures returns differs in freeze versus non-freeze years.
 Specifically, returns are on average 19% higher in freeze years (Table 3).
 This evidence is consistent with financial markets relating asset prices to the fundamentals, i.e., futures prices are much higher in years with negative shocks to production.
 Fourth, the majority of the well-documented variation in futures returns occurs in the temperature region one would expect, namely around freezing temperatures (Table 4B).
 For example, while only 5.2% of the winter pre-freeze days are in this region, 69.4% of the variance in futures returns occurs on these days.